 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Pediatric Liver Transplantation Under NCD 71
+CPT, HCPCS, and ICD-10 Codes for Pediatric Liver Transplantation Under This CMS Policy

-The Centers for Medicare & Medicaid Services did not list specific CPT, HCPCS, or ICD-10 codes in NCD 71.
+The policy data provided for this modification does not list specific CPT, HCPCS, or ICD-10 codes.
 This is a meaningful gap for billing teams.

 Get the Full Picture